klebs6/klebs-general/README.md

 - This crate helps us configure tracing for a rust project.
 It is designed to be used with the `traced-test` crate

 ### `resume-generator`
-- Basic functionality -- does what it says -- made for a non-programming friend -- relies on `pdflatex`
+- Basic functionality -- does what it says -- relies on `pdflatex`